Comments on a paper by B.Schulz about Bell's inequalities

+given the parameters $a,b$ controlled by the experimenters and some additional parameters (hidden variables, beables or common causes) $\l\in\L$.
+Then he claims (Ref. \cite{Schulz}, p.
+32): \begin{quote} We will illustrate below that deterministic passive locality can be easily violated, even though the outcomes of the time dependent random force may be predetermined by a hidden parameter for each entangled particle pair. \end{quote} But if ``passive locality'' holds depends on which conditional probabilities are considered: $P(A,B|a,b,\l)$ may not factorize into $P(A|a,b,\l)P(B|a,b,\l)$ for one space $\L\ni\l$ but factorize for another (greater) space $\L$.
+If, in particular, $\L$ contains all hidden parameters, so that $A(a,b,\l)$, $B(a,b,\l)$ become deterministic functions, the corresponding probability distribution factorizes trivially:

+Schulz uses an incomplete $\L$ (his $\mathcal{F}_{jS}$) which does not contain the $\l_j$ of the pseudo-random number generators.
+Therefore it would be nonsensical to expect that the probability distribution factorizes, and, indeed, it does not.
+But in a proof of Bell's inequality for his construction one would use a larger, complete $\L$ containing also all the $\l_j$ of the random number generators, so that everything is deterministic and ``passive locality'' holds trivially because of Eq. \eqref{factor}.
+Of course, Schulz is free to consider whatever conditional probabilities he likes.
+But other people are also free to consider other probabilities in their proof that for his construction Bell's inequality holds.

+Thus, Schulz has not presented a valid reason why Bell's theorem is not applicable to his construction.
+One can apply it and prove in this way that his construction is unable to violate Bell's inequality.
+Thus, the claimed result of the paper \cite{Schulz} is wrong.

-But, maybe, the very idea to save relativity and realism with stochastic theories which don't violate active locality (parameter independence) but only passive causality (output independence) deserves future research?
-We don't think so.
-Any theory of this type faces the good old EPR argument that it is simply incomplete -- it doesn't explain the observed correlations, because an explanation is the presentation of a cause for the correlation such that once the cause is taken into account, the correlation disappears.
+But, maybe, the very idea to save relativity and realism with stochastic theories which don't violate ``active locality'' (parameter independence) but only ``passive causality'' (output independence) deserves future research?
+I don't think so.
+Any theory of this type faces the good old EPR argument that it is simply incomplete --- it doesn't explain the observed correlations, because an explanation is the presentation of a cause for the correlation (a sufficiently large $\L$) such that once the cause is taken into account, the correlation disappears.

-In general, stochastic functions do not seem very promising.
-If stochastic functions $A(\l,a)$, $B(\l,b)$ have a parameter-independent probability measure $d\nu(\o)$ on some sample space $\O$ a simple redefinition $\L\to\L'\cong \L\times\O$, $d\rho(l)\to d\rho'(\l')=d\rho(\l)d\nu(\o)$ makes Bell's original theorem for deterministic functions $A(\l,a)$, $B(\l,b)$ applicable.
-Allowing parameter dependence $d\nu(\o|a,b)$ leads effectively to solipsism -- the observable results $d\rho(A,B|a,b)$ themself would already define a complete ``realistic model''.
-Thus, Kolmogorovian stochastics does not help to avoid the alternative posed by Bell's theorem -- realism or relativity.
-And a non-Kolmogorovian generalization will automatically face the argument that it violates realism, does not give a realistic explanation.
+In general, stochastic functions do not seem to me very promising for this purpose.
+If stochastic functions $A(\l,a)$, $B(\l,b)$ have a parameter-independent probability measure $d\nu(\o)$ on some sample space $\O$, a simple redefinition $\L\to\L'\cong \L\times\O$, $d\rho(l)\to d\rho'(\l')=d\rho(\l)d\nu(\o)$ makes Bell's original theorem for deterministic functions $A(\l,a)$, $B(\l,b)$ applicable.
+Allowing parameter dependence $d\nu(\o|a,b)$ leads effectively to solipsism --- the pure observable results $d\rho(A,B|a,b)$ themself would already define a complete ``realistic model''.
+Thus, Kolmogorovian stochastics does not help.
+And a non-Kolmogorovian generalization will automatically face the argument that it violates realism, that it does not give a realistic explanation.

 On the other hand, there is no reason to give up realism.
 In the opinion of the author, the road to realism is to accept a hidden preferred frame, as in pilot wave theory and Nelsonian stochastics.
 This is not only compatible with all existing evidence, but also allows new possibilities like a condensed matter interpretation for fundamental fields \cite{clm}.